Application steps

 Test scores

-PhD in Education with an Art Education concentration
+GRE scores are optional for PhD in Education with an Art Education concentration.

 Scores must be directly reported to VCU by testing agencies.
 You can submit student copies pending receipt of official scores.
 An official copy must be received before a final offer of admission can be made.
 The school code for admission testing is 5570.